-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) S-L3 In order to improve the biodiversity of the Scheme, the landscape design includes the following measures: a.
+Ref Action (Including Monitoring Requirements) replacement hedgerow planting will be required, Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) with species rich mix to match the existing hedgerow lost.
+S-L3 In order to improve the biodiversity of the Scheme, the landscape design includes the following measures: a.
 Shrub planting in the Scheme will be restricted to those areas on either side of culverts and mammal underpasses, in order to encourage usage of the structures by the respective species.
 This will be extended to include sections of shrub planting on either side of the bridges which cross the mainline, and in and around the junctions to discourage flight paths of bats too close to vehicle updrafts. b.
 Replacement grassland habitat is identified throughout the Order Limits.
 In total there are seven suggested grass types proposed as part of the Scheme, taking into consideration the specific characteristics of each environment.
-These will be secured within the Landscape Mitigation Masterplan (Figure 7.8, Volume 5 of the ES (Application Document Reference: TR010041/APP/6.5), and Landscape Mitigation Plan (Figure 7.10, Volume 6 of the ES (Application Document Reference: TR010041/APP/6.6)).
-C. Within the areas of Species Rich (conservation) grassland (LE1.3) mitigation, four distinct grass types will be required.
+These will be secured within the Landscape Mitigation Masterplan (Figure 7.8, Volume 5 of the ES (Application Document Reference: TR010041/APP/6.5), and Landscape Mitigation Plan (Figure 7.10, Volume 6 of the ES (Application Document Reference: TR010041/APP/6.6)). c.
+Within the areas of Species Rich (conservation) grassland (LE1.3) mitigation, four distinct grass types will be required.
 These are: i.
 Junctions/grass verge - suitable for low frequency grass cut areas. ii.
 General grassed areas - suitable for cutting slopes and embankments. iii.
 Arable field margins - suitable for the encouragement of pollinators.
 The Applicant will consult NCC in devising its strategy for Amenity Grassland and Conservation Grassland.
 This will feed into the landscaping scheme.
 To improve the biodiversity of the Scheme.
-Chapter 7: Landscape and Visual, Volume 2 of the ES, Paragraph 7.9.8, 7.8.9, and 7.9.11 Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraph 7.9.8, 7.8.9, and 7.9.11 Designer Main contractor Landscape design discharged as required by the DCO by the Secretary of State following consultation with NCC as per Requirement 5, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Landscape Design Certificate Design S-L4 Plant stock will be planted using a combination of whips, transplants, feathered and standard tree nursey stock.
-To better integrate the replacement plant stock with that of Chapter 7: Landscape and Visual, Volume 2 of Main contractor Landscape design discharged as required by the DCO Landscape Inspection Records Design
+Chapter 7: Landscape and Visual, Volume 2 of the ES, Paragraph 7.9.8, 7.8.9, and 7.9.11 Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraph 7.9.8, 7.8.9, and 7.9.11 Designer Main contractor Landscape design discharged as required by the DCO by the Secretary of State following consultation with NCC as per Requirement 5, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Landscape Design Certificate Design